Vilenica Prize recipient 2019: Dragan Velikić

 ‘Yes, the railway car as a scene.
 Everything is so concrete and clear.
 The problem is the plot.
 To capture that moment when everything gets entangled, when life wants to explode.
 The sign on my railway car: Belgrade–Budapest–Munich–Hamburg.
 And by the same route back.’
 These are the protagonist’s words in The Russian Window (Ruski prozor), the most accoladed novel by the outstanding contemporary Serbian author Dragan Velikić.
 In fact, the train as the central motif of Velikić’s works takes us even further into the most intimate and extreme discourse field of his novels, into the inner world of wanderers through the history of the once-sprawling Austro-Hungarian monarchy, that is, into the Central European space.

 Dragan Velikić, born in Belgrade in 1953, is one of the world’s most recognisable and distinguished contemporary Serbian authors.
-From his début novel, Via Pula (1988), to his most recent, The Investigator (Islednik, 2015), his works have gleaned all the most prestigious national literary awards: the Miloš Crnjanski Award, the Meša Selimović Award, the Kočić’s Pen Award, the Vital Award, and the NIN Award for the best novel of 2015.
+From his début novel, Via Pula (1988), to his most recent, The Investigator (Islednik, 2015), his works have gleaned all the most prestigious national literary awards: the Miloš Crnjanski Award, the Meša Selimović Award, the Kočić’s Pen Award, the Vital Award, and the NIN Award for the best novel of 2007 and 2015.
 He has been repeatedly recognised abroad as well, receiving the Award of the City of Budapest in 2013 for his magnum opus – The Russian Window – and the Mitteleuropa-Preis from the Institute for the Danube Region and Central Europe.
 His works have been translated into a number of languages and lauded by critics all over the world.
 The writer, now residing in Belgrade as a freelancer, traverses the distances between Pula in Croatia (the city where he grew up), Belgrade (the city of his birth), Budapest (the city of his temporary residence), Vienna (the city of his 2005–2009 appointment as Ambassador of the Republic of Serbia), Ljubljana, Trieste, and Zagreb, to examine the spaces themselves as well as the social and personal circumstances by which they are defined.
 In his own words: ‘The railroad car is the only real territory to me.
 To have one’s own conductor who always says at the right moment when and where one should disembark, just spend a few hours in a place and then continue one’s journey.’
 His works are marked by the experience of the journey, which is uncompromisingly explored at both intimate and social levels.
 If the aim of literature is to speak subtly of the Whole, this Whole is ingeniously encompassed in the polyphonic, multilayered novels by Dragan Velikić.
 According to the first-person narrator of The Investigator: ‘The detail holds a record of the whole.
 Talent is nothing but an innate sense for recognising the essence under the guise of the peripheral.’
 Vividly attentive to detail, his masterfully interwoven fragments provide a stylistic range for quest, anxiety, agony, disappointment.
 The protagonists in their various predicaments endure blows, pain, listlessness, humiliation, and want to tackle their past, their private fears and, above all, the mendacity of their fellow men.
 The embeddedness of one text within another further intensifies the emotional charge of the narrative threads.
 The interconnection and interaction of the subjective main text with countless parallel, self-reflective ‘additional texts’ – most pronounced in the novels Dante’s Square (Danteov trg, 1997), The Russian Window (2007), Bonavia (2012) and The Investigator (2015) – plumb the depths of Dragan Velikić’s creative expression.
 It is these extratextual references that imply an active, strategic, function-conditioned attitude to reality.
 The impact of reality, of facts, aided by memory leaves its mark on the creative energy which flows into the literary structure of Velikić’s poetics from higher and more powerful sources.
 With the entry of reality codes into the web of the text, fiction merges into biography, enlarging the scope of possible interpretations.

 The peculiar creativity of Dragan Velikić lies in his preservation of duality – literary and historical.
 Removed from the context of reality, the factual elements are subtly, playfully woven into a new combination, a fictional context.
 His uniquely articulated literary horizon is transfixed by a range of discursive elements, while the topics of cultural history and biographic memory empower the text to engage in dialogue between life, history, society, family and literature.
 ‘The burgled railway carriage at Vinkovci – that was my first reaction to Mother’s death,’ recalls the first-person narrator in The Investigator, a literary masterpiece about mother and memory, subjectivity and collectivity, values, morals, lies.
 How does the strong dramaturgy drive the storyless stories?
 Bitterly humorous, Velikič’s works mirror the family’s moments of crisis, expose inhuman narrow-mindedness, provide confrontation with the real world in an individual’s situation, and hint at the collective/individual nature of psychological experience, the differentiation between the cognitive subject and the reality of the outside world.
 ‘It ended up by the merest fluke in the small collection of family photos I’d taken along when I left Belgrade at dawn on March 24, 1999.
 That same day in the early afternoon, a couple of hours before the first NATO bombs fell on my city, when I stepped off the train at the Budapest Keleti railway station […].
 But the escapes had begun long before.
 The paths to be trod had been charted ages ago.’
 Velikić’s protagonists live with their suitcases unpacked, always poised to leave, perpetually searching for a firm hold which would give them a chance to rest, perhaps discover their mistakes, discover themselves, and take, invigorated, the right direction.
 This is the practice of Rudi Stupar in The Russian Window, of Kristina, Miljan, Marko and Marija in Bonavia, of the investigator in the eponymous novel, of Marko Delić in Astrakhan (Astragan), etc. The protagonists experience the full dichotomy of life in the West and ‘at home’: the contrast between an ordered society with a long tradition and respected, clear-cut rules, which nevertheless carries an undertone of parochialism and anxiety, against a society with no regulations or firm structures, verging on a moral breakdown.